OffchainLabs/nitro/docs/das/daserver-instructions.md

 #### Create DAS deployment

-This deployment sets up a DAS server using the Anytrust Goerli Devnet.
-It uses the devnet L1 inbox contract at 0xd5cbd94954d2a694c7ab797d87bf0fb1d49192bf.
-For the Anytrust Goerli Devnet you must specify a Goerli L1 RPC endpoint.
+This deployment sets up a DAS server using the Arbitrum Nova Mainnet.
+It uses the L1 inbox contract at 0x211e1c4c7f1bf5351ac850ed10fd68cffcf6c21b.
+For the Arbitrum Nova Mainnet you must specify a Mainnet Ethereum L1 RPC endpoint.

 This configuration sets up all three storage types.
 To disable any of them, remove the --data-availability.(local-file-storage|local-disk-storage|s3-storage).enable option, and the other options for that storage type can also be removed.
 If updating an existing deployment from `offchainlabs/nitro-node:v2.0.0-alpha.4` that is using the local files on disk storage type, you should use at least `local-file-storage`.